Abdulaziz bin Muhammad Al Saud: Sack of Karbala

-Personal life and death
+Personal life and assassination

 Abdulaziz married to the daughter of Muhammad bin Abdul Wahhab and the daughter of Uthman bin Mu'ammar, the ruler of Uyayna.
 He had four sons: Saud, Abdul Rahman, Abdullah and Umar.
 Of them Saud was born through Abdulaziz's marriage to the daughter of Uthman bin Mu'ammar.

 Abdulaziz was much more adhered to the Wahhabi cause and more aggressive than his father.
 However, like his father he dressed in a plain way, and his armaments were not decorated unlike those of the Mamluk and Ottoman rulers.

 Shortly after his capture of Mecca Abdulaziz returned to Diriyah where he was assassinated by a Kurdish man who was a darwish when Abdulaziz was leading Asr Salat in the mosque of Turaif in November 1803.
 The motive of the assassin was to take revenge against him due to the killing of his sons in the Karbala attack.
 The British newspaper London Times dated 12 March 1804 reported the following about the assassination:

 Abdulaziz ibn Muhammad was assassinated by Ibadgi Osman, a Mussulman of the sect of Ali.
 He had profaned the tomb of Ali, and thus excited the fury of the disciples of that prophet.
 Ibadgi Osman resolved to avenge the ashes of Ali.
 He crossed the desert of Arabia on a dromedary, entered the tent of Abdulaziz while he was at prayers, and plunged a cangiar into his breast crying, "Let this avenge the tomb of Ali, for thy profanations."
 The brother of Abdulaziz, hearing the noise, ran into the tent, where he found his brother bathed in his blood, and the assassin, who squatted himself down, saying his prayers, and calmly awaiting death.
 He attacked him; but Ibadgi Osman, who was the strongest of the two, got up and killed his assailant with the same cangiar which was still stained with the blood of his brother.
 The soldiers then entered, and cut the assassin in pieces with their sabers.

 Abdulaziz was succeeded by his eldest son, Saud.

 Writings

-A student of his father-in-law, Abdul Wahab, Abdulaziz followed his footsteps in writing on tawhid and the avoidance of grave-worshiping and other such related matters, his epistles being praised by Al-Shawkani, a scholar.
+A student of his father-in-law, Muḥammad ibn 'Abdil Wahhab, 'Abdil 'Azīz bin Muḥammad followed his father-in-law and teacher in writing on matters such as tawhid and the avoidance of grave-worshiping and other such related matters, with his epistles having been praised by Al-Shawkani, a scholar.